Qualified dividend: Requirements

-In the case of preferred stock, you must have held the stock more than 90 days during the 181-day period that begins 90 days before the ex-dividend date if the dividends are due to periods totaling more than 366 days.
+In the case of preferred stock, the individual must have held the stock more than 90 days during the 181-day period that begins 90 days before the ex-dividend date if the dividends are due to periods totaling more than 366 days.

-For dividends that do not meet the above criteria, the tax is determined by the date when the dividend was paid and the individual's ordinary income tax bracket.
+For dividends that do not meet the above criteria, the tax is determined by the date when the dividend was paid and the individual's ordinary income-tax bracket.